 Mesh data

 Mesh data structures of the type discussed in Spatial discretization are derived from a class EBAMRData<T> which holds a T in every grid patch across the AMR hiearchy.
-Internally, the data is stored as a Vector<RefCountedPtr<LevelData<T> > >.
+A requirement on the datatype T is that it must be linearizable so that it can be communicated across MPI ranks.
+Internally, the data is stored as a Vector<RefCountedPtr<LevelData<T>>>.
 Here, the Vector holds data on each AMR level; the data is allocated with a smart pointer called RefCountedPtr which points to a LevelData template structure, see Chombo-3 basics.
-The first entry in the Vector is base AMR level and finer levels follow later in the Vector, see e.g. Fig. 9.
+The first entry in the Vector is base AMR level and finer levels follow later in the Vector.
+Fig. 9 shows a sketch of the data layout in a two-level AMR hierarchy.

 ../_images/PatchBasedAMR.png

 The reason for having class encapsulation of mesh data is due to Realm, so that we can only keep track on which Realm the mesh data is defined.
 Users will interact with EBAMRData<T> through application code, or interacting with the core AMR functionality in AmrMesh (such as computing gradients, interpolating ghost cells etc.).
-AmrMesh (see AmrMesh) has functionality for defining most EBAMRData<T> types on a Realm, and EBAMRData<T> itself it typically not used anywhere elsewhere within chombo-discharge.
+AmrMesh has functionality for constructing most EBAMRData<T> types on a Realm, and EBAMRData<T> itself it typically not used anywhere elsewhere within chombo-discharge.

 A number of explicit template specifications exist and are frequently used.
 These are outlined below: